dxc-automation/AutomationTestLab/README.md

 ### Description
 <p align="justify">
-Automation testing environment that can be used writing functional and non-functional tests.
+Automation testing environment that can be used for writing functional and non-functional tests.
 The project is based on Java, TestNG and Maven.
+Framework advantages:

 It is also flexible and can be quickly refactored to work with desktop or mobile devices.
 </p>